zedboyking/yooking.github.io/_posts/2018-02-18-whats-jekyll.md

 title: Why creat this website
 ---

-<p class="lead"> I build this website for my coding skills,also this will proote my experiences..</p>
+<p class="lead"> I build this website for my coding skills,also this will promote my experiences.</p>